Melvin Edwards: SOME BRIGHT MORNING

 Edwards' works on paper provide an interesting counterpoint to the sculptural practice for which the artist is most well-known.
 Rendered in ink and watercolour on paper, the subject of these works is the silhouette of barbed wire.
 The use of industrial materials such as wire and chains are used to evoke complex and menacing narratives of entrapment and labour, while referencing the geometric language of his Minimalist peers.

-Melvin Edwards' solo show, SOME BRIGHT MORNING, at the Fridericianum is the first major presentation of the artist’s work in Europe.
-It is being realised in cooperation with Kunsthalle Bern and Palais de Tokyo.
+Melvin Edwards' solo show, SOME BRIGHT MORNING, is the first major presentation of the artist’s work in Switzerland.
+The exhibition is part of a retrospective organised in collaboration with Fridericianum and Palais de Tokyo.